marenz2569/10digitSelfDescriptiveNumber/README.md

 ## Additions
 If you have more methods to further decrease the spectrum of numbers, please open a Issue or implement the method yourself and do a pull request.

+## Solution
+If you don't want to run the program, the only solution is: `6210001000`